 If you or a loved one were injured on the job in Augusta, GA, you may be entitled to workers’ compensation benefits.
 An experienced Augusta workers’ compensation lawyer at Hawk Law Group can help you fight to recover compensation for medical bills, lost wages, and other expenses.

 Our legal team has been fighting to protect the rights of injured workers in the CSRA for over thirty years.
 We’ve recovered hundreds of millions of dollars to help those clients get back on their feet.

 Our lawyers are here to help protect your legal rights.
 To learn more, call our law offices in Augusta, Georgia at (706) 722-3500 to schedule a free consultation today.

 How Hawk Law Group Can Help With a Workers’ Compensation Claim in Augusta

 The workers’ compensation system in Georgia offers fast financial relief to injured workers.
 However, it’s also designed to help employers and insurance companies–by shielding them from lawsuits.

 Moreover, workers’ comp insurers may look for ways to minimize your payout or deny your claims.
 You deserve someone in your corner who’s equally experienced with workers’ comp insurers.
-An Augusta personal injury lawyer can level the playing field.
+A personal injury lawyer in Augusta can level the playing field.